Skip to main content

 Outside Grants and Scholarships

 *Note: Many grants and scholarships require you to have submitted the Free Application for Federal Student Aid (FAFSA) form.
-Students interested in applying to scholarships at SSU need to visit the SSU Scholarship Office.
+Students interested in applying to scholarships at SSU can visit the SSU Scholarships